Parallel self-testing of EPR pairs under computational assumptions: Soundness of self-testing protocol

 where the second inequality uses part $4$ of the replacement lemma (\cref{lem:replace}) and the third inequality uses \cref{lem:sigma_reduce_to_pd}.

-\Cref{eq:post_meas_reduce_to_pd} allows us to assume that $D$ is already perfect and add on $\sqrt{\gammaP}+2\gammaP$ to the bound we derive on the top expression in \cref{eq:post_meas_reduce_to_pd} only at the end.
+\Cref{eq:post_meas_reduce_to_pd} allows us to assume that $D$ is already perfect and add on $\sqrt{\gammaP}+2\gammaP$ to the bound we derive on the first expression in \cref{eq:post_meas_reduce_to_pd} only at the end.
 Henceforth, we assume $D$ is perfect until indicated otherwise.

-We only provide a proof of the second part of the theorem for the case $q=1$ because the proof for the case $q\in \{0,2,3\}$ is analogous and would give no worse bound (up to constants).
-The bound would be no worse for $q\in \{0,2,3\}$ because, in \cref{lem:swap_observables}, the characterization of $Z_k$, $\tildeZ_k$, $\tildeX_k$ (which corresponds to $q\in \{0,2,3\}$) is no worse than than the characterization of $X_k$ (which corresponds to $q=1$).